mayankchoubey/deno-in-2-hours/README.md

 ## Built-in resources
 Deno treats files, streams, sockets, etc. as resources.
-When a file is opened, or a socket is opened, a resource id (`number`) is allocated.
+When a resource is opened (like file or socket), a unique resource id (`number`) is allocated.
 Deno comes with three built-in resources (created and available by default):

 |Resource|Rid|Type|
 |--|--|--|